-- Service Time-Considers Fixed Time, in addition to Capacity, when assigning customers. - Quantities-Select the Capacity field which will be used for balancing purposes; default is the quantity field used in the Stop File. - Volume Allocation-Choose how customer volume should be allocated per week or per visit.
+- Service Time: Considers Fixed Time, in addition to Capacity, when assigning customers. - Quantities: Select the Capacity field which will be used for balancing purposes; default is the quantity field used in the Stop File. - Volume Allocation: Choose how customer volume should be allocated per week or visit.

-Select the Next button after all selections have been made.
+Click Next after all selections have been made.
 When the build is complete, the results will appear on the next screen.

 15.5.
-Step 4 - Review and Build Routes
+Review and Build Routes

 The Schedule Build results will appear on the next screen; the map with planned stops appears on the top half, and the results are listed on the bottom half, in four separate tabs.
-These can all be used to analyze the results of the chosen parameters prior to building routes.
+These can all be used to analyze the results of the chosen parameters before building routes.